allend2092/Titanic_csv_Data_Science_workflow/README.md

 # Titanic Data Science Project

 This repository demonstrates a complete data science workflow using the Titanic dataset.
 It is designed as a practical example to showcase data science methods and processes, from data cleaning and feature engineering to data visualization and model building.
-This project serves as a demonstration of key concepts in data science, and can be presented as a portfolio piece to illustrate your proficiency with data analysis and machine learning.

 ## Repository Contents